Models display and promote clothes or other goods on television, online, in magazines and advertising, and on catwalks at fashion shows.

-- For New Zealand television commercials, models usually earn between $100 and $1,000 a day.
-Pay varies depending on the model and their level of experience.
-It is also determined by how often and where the commercial is shown.
+- For television commercials, models usually earn between $100 and $3,000 a day.
+Pay varies depending on the model, their experience, and how often and where the commercial is shown.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Models may do some or all of the following:

 - go to auditions and castings for modelling work

 - sit for make-up and hair stylists